helgev-in-arcana/open-wordbook/README.md

 ## License

 MIT License (Code).

-Data usage subject to respective licenses (CC-BY-SA for JMdict, etc.).
+All incorporated data is sourced from open and free datasets (e.g., CC-BY-SA for JMdict, permissive usage for FineWeb-Edu), strictly adhering to the principle of remaining unbound by restrictive, proprietary data rights.